• Skip to primary navigation

 Write for free in exchange for a byline

 Writing for free for magazines, websites, blogs and publications is one way of getting published experience as a health writer.
 It’s appealing because you are given a byline and can also see what changes were made to your final piece – giving you the opportunity to learn and improve your skills.
 However, you can be taken advantage of if you write for free too often – and it’s always something that you need to make sure you do on your own terms.
-Be sure to read this post for our top tips on when we feel it’s appropriate to write for free.

 In-kind health writing experience